 Social & Link Building

 In marketing, you fish where the fish are.
 And, the fish are using social media in increasing numbers.
 The power of online sharing through social media provides tremendous opportunities for companies willing to commit the time to using it.
 During this phase of the process, we help clients establish a social media presence and consult with the client on how best to use those social media profiles to share site content and connect with customers and potential customers.
+Of particular importance to local businesses, we consult with our clients on how best to use Google My Business to increase visibility for local searches.
+We have specific Local SEO packages for local businesses; learn more about Local SEO here.

 Building In-Bound Links

 Each new, quality link to your site increases the likelihood of both the search engines’ spiders running across your site as well as searchers looking for services or products like yours.
 Google views links to your site (as long as they are links from high quality sites) as votes for your site and rewards the site accordingly.
 You can check your link popularity with a variety of free online tools.
-In addition, Google’s Webmaster Tools provides information regarding the inbound links to your site.
+In addition, Google’s Search Console provides information regarding the inbound links to your site.
 A word of caution: free for all links sites and other low quality sites of that nature are of no use and, in fact, detract from your progress with penalties from the search engines.
 This became even more important with Google’s release of the Penguin algorithm update.
 We consult with our clients on ways to build their online reach and influence with new, high-quality inbound links.

 Follow Up Reporting and Analysis